 Photos showing the Old and New Flywheels compared.

 Once all parts were back from the relevant engineering company the rebuild began.
-John Woods completed the Cylinder Head rebuld and reattachment to Engine Block whilst Adam Woods completed the Triple Twin Webbur 45 Carburettor rebuild whilst also removing the old fuel regulator from behind the battery tray, replacing that with a metal inline fuel filter and fitting the new fuel regulator at the front of the car behind the Servo.
+John Woods completed the Cylinder Head rebuld and reattachment to Engine Block whith Jamie our apprentice repainting the head/engine.
+Adam Woods completed the Triple Twin Webbur 45 Carburettor rebuild whilst also removing the old fuel regulator from behind the battery tray, replacing that with a metal inline fuel filter and fitting the new fuel regulator at the front of the car behind the Servo.

 Adam also replaced the bushes on the rear suspension with uprated Poly replacements.